Amier3/azure-securemessaging-tf-go/lab/1-Terraform-Setup.md

 ### Service Bus Infastructure

-At this point our `main.tf` file has the code needed to create a VM within a private network and subnet, so it's time to setup the Service Bus that'll be receiving our messages.
-There's a few components to the Azure Service Bus that we'll be using:
+At this point our `main.tf` file has the code needed to create a VM within a private network and subnet.
+It's time to setup the Service Bus that'll be receiving our messages.
+There's a few  key components to the Azure Service Bus that we'll be utilizing:

 - **Namespace:** A serverless instance of the service bus that can contain queues and topics under a shared acess/logging/monitoring policy.
 - **Topics:** These provide a space to send and recieve messages in publish/subscribe messaging patterns.
 Applications transmit messages to topics.